Her Period Her Right - Ghana Edition

 - Training Pioneers: Train 10 women and girls in each zone as pioneers.
 These trainees will, in turn, mentor others, ensuring the skills spread across the community.

-- Production Materials: Provide essential materials such as fabrics, cotton sheets, threads, buttons, and sewing tools to produce 1,200 reusable pads during the project’s initial phase.
+- Production Materials: Provide essential materials such as fabrics, cotton sheets, threads, buttons, and sewing tools to produce 5,000 reusable pads during the project’s initial phase.

-- 2. Awareness and Community Engagement
+- 2. Menstrual Awareness and Financial Literacy Training

 - Conduct awareness sessions aimed at dismantling menstrual stigma, engaging both men and women to create a supportive environment for girls and women.